Varieties of contextuality based on probability and structural nonembeddability: Examples of strong contextuality

-Another, even stronger (because it includes and extends inseparability) form of logical contextuality are collections of observables with a unital set of two-valued states: such structures, if interpreted classically, enforce the state-independent nonoccurrence of certain observables~\cite{Tkadlec1992,svozil-tkadlec,tkadlec-96}.
-The latter two types of contextualities have hardly been absorbed and perceived so far.
-Of course, the strongest forms of contextuality occur if the respective structure of observables allows no classical interpretation whatsoever.
-This is a direct consequence of Gleason's theorem~\cite{Gleason} already announced by Specker in 1960~\cite{specker-60} and by Zierler and Schlessinger~\cite{ZirlSchl-65}, and nowadays called Kochen-Specker theorem~\cite[Graph~$\Gamma_2$]{kochen1}.
+Another, even stronger (because it includes and extends inseparability) form of logical contextuality are collections of observables with a unital set of two-valued states: if interpreted classically such structures enforce the nonoccurrence (and occurrence) of certain observables.

-Let me add two issues that are pertinent in this respect: First, I would like to raise some concern about a method of ``collapsing'' probabilities, also called the support of a standard probabilistic Hardy model~\cite{Abramsky2011}, such that any nonzero probability is mapped onto one, which serves as the basis of various ``logic'' arguments~\cite{Abramsky2012,Abramsky2015,Abramsky2014,Abramsky-2017,Abramsky2018}.
-This ``logical'' method works well for particular gadgets such as true-implies false (TIFS) or Hardy-type gadgets because these are symmetrical with respect to their ``terminals'': TIFS work also ``the other way round'' by inverting the terminal observables, but this is no longer the case for TITS gadgets.
-In general by effectively ``collapsing'' all two-valued states, one might lose important relational information.

-A second, more serious concern is the use of the term ``contextual'' as a denomination.
-Because this term may implicitly suggest a form of omni-realism suggested by Bell's vision of it~\cite{bell-66}---namely that {\it ``the result of an observation may reasonably depend $\ldots$ on the complete disposition of the apparatus''}---an explicit context-dependence of sorts with regard to outcomes~\cite{peres222,svozil_2010-pc09,svozil-2011-enough}, a feature that quantum mechanics predicts to be absent (or at least ``haunted'') in (in)direct measurements~\cite{svozil-1999-haunted-qc,svozil:040102,Griffiths2017,Griffiths2019}.

-By a generalized Jaynes' principle and what he called ``plausible reasoning''---that is, not to introduce unnecessary epistemic bias, superficial information, and individual ontologic projections into empirical evidence but to stick to the ``naked'' facts; in Jayne's words~\cite[Section~10.11, p.~331]{jaynes}, {\em ``the onus is always on the user $\ldots$~that the full extent of his ignorance is also properly represented''}---it might be more appropriate to talk about ``quantum indeterminacy'' as Pitowsky did~\cite{pitowsky:218,hru-pit-2003}, and to allow partial functions and value indefiniteness.
-Partial functions have been first conceptualized~\cite{Kleene1936} in theoretical computer science to cope with and formalise computability; in particular, with the recursive unsolvability of the halting problem.
-They are a staple of the theory of recursive functions and indicate capacities that go beyond certain (consistent formal) limits of operational expressibility~\cite{kleene-52,rogers1,smullyan-92,Smullyan1993-SMURTF,book:486992}.
-It has thus might me more appropriate to use the terms ``partial functions'' and ``value indefinite'' instead of ``contextuality''~\cite{svozil-2009-howto,2012-incomput-proofsCJ,Abbott:2010uq,PhysRevA.89.032109,2015-AnalyticKS}.

-I believe that, in view of Pitowsky's principle of indeterminism~\cite{pitowsky:218,hru-pit-2003} and newer theorems allowing partial functions as value assignments~\cite{2015-AnalyticKS}, the ``message'' of the quantum is straightforward: quantum systems are defined in their frame of preparation, and undefined in directions not perpendicular or collinear to it.
-Insistence in the assumption of omni-definiteness yields to ``contextual'' as well as stochastic value assignments.